kmarsh3895/Jobber-API/README.md

 ## If something errors
-Copy the exact error text and send it over — that's usually enough to fix without needing to know what any of it means.
+Copy the exact error text and send it over — that's usually enough to fix without needing to know what any of it means..